conala-corpus/conala-corpus.github.io/README.md

 rewritten_intent | Crowdsourced revised intents that try to better reflect the full meaning of the code, typically done by incorporating variable names and function arguments that appeared in the code into the intent.
 This may be useful for fine-grained language-to-code tasks like code generation snippet | A code snippet that implements the intent

-The dataset is avaiable [here](conala_annotations.zip).
+The dataset is available [here](conala_annotations.zip).
+(TODO: Add version number to the zip file)

+### Other Data Sources

+In the CoNaLa challenge, you are allowed to use other data sources to improve your system accuracy **as long as you exclude any information from the specific StackOverflow questions that are included in the test set**.
+We provide links to a number of data sources below, but other sources may be used as well:

-**All Mined Intent/Snippet Pairs**
+#### Automatically Mined Intent/Snippet Pairs
-We also release all 598,237 candidate intent/snippet pairs mined by our system, avaiable [here](http://i.pcyin.me/python_mine_results.zip).
+We also release 598,237 candidate intent/snippet pairs mined by our system, avaiable [here](http://i.pcyin.me/python_mine_results.zip).
 The file is stored in [Json lines](http://jsonlines.org/) format.
 A description of each field is: